Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 The magic could happen only because we inherited from `DaggerAppCompatActivity`, other wise you need to call `AndroidInjection.inject(this)` in the `onCreate` by yourself.

-## 8. What about some Activity scope dependency
+## 8. What about Activity scope dependency

 Let's see that you need some dependencies that is only for one activity.
 Here for example, we need one such thing for the `MainActivity`.